What is epithelial tissue? Full Information

 2- The stomach, liver, and gastric glands also have columnar epithelium.

 3- This simple columnar epithelium is transformed into two forms.
 Ciliary columnar epithelium and microtubule columnar epithelium.
-A thread-like structure is found at the end of both of these epithelia, but at the end of the ciliated columnar epithelium, this structure is larger, it is called cilia.
+A thread-like structure is found at the end of both of these epithelia, but at the end of the ciliated columnar epithelium, this structure is more significant, called cilia.

-While the microvilli are small on the columnar epithelium, it is called microvilli.
-It is found in the Gall’s bladder.
-And ciliated columnar epithelium is found in the fallopian tubes and respiratory tract.
+While the microvilli are tiny on the columnar epithelium, they are called microvilli.
+They are found in the Gall’s bladder, and ciliated columnar epithelium is found in the fallopian tubes and respiratory tract.

 4- Pseudostratified Epithelium –

-It is columnar and is made up of two types of cells. long cell and small cell.
+It is columnar and is made up of two types of cells.
+Long cells and small cells.

 Example – Trachea, Bronchi, and Bronchioles.